nhejazi/masters_thesis/README.md

 # Yet Another (Biostatistics) M.A.
 Thesis

-> "Targeted Estimation of Data-Adaptive Local Treatment Effects with
+> "Targeted Learning of Data-Adaptive Variable Importance Measures for Biomarker
-> Applications in Genomics," a masters thesis submitted in partial satisfaction
+> Discovery," a masters thesis submitted in partial satisfaction of the
-> of the requirements for the M.A. in Biostatistics, at U.C.
+> requirements for the M.A. in Biostatistics, at U.C.
 Berkeley, by [Nima
 > Hejazi](http://nimahejazi.org).

 ---
 ## Summary

 This thesis presents a generalized method for using Targeted Minimum Loss-Based